 What Can You Do?

-If you’re worried that someone you love may be at risk of substance abuse, there are several things you can do to try and deter drug abuse in your own home.
+If you’re worried that someone you love may be suffering from substance use disorder, there are several things you can do to try and help them and your family.

 Have frank and repeated discussions with your teens about the dangers and highly addictive nature of prescription pills.
 Many teens mistakenly think a prescription pill is less dangerous than an illegal drug.